qc2nl/qc2/docs/get-started/installation.rst

 -----------------------

 The automatic testing by `pytest` attempts to run tests for all supported quantum chemistry programs via their corresponding qc2-ASE calculators.
-These tests will of course only run if you have preinstalled these codes on you local machine/workstation; please consult the documentation of each supported code for the best install procedure.
+These tests will of course only run if you have preinstalled these qchem codes on your local machine/workstation; please consult the documentation of each supported quantum chemistry program for the best install procedure.

 Examples on how to use all supported qc2-ASE calculators and quantum computing libraries are provided in the ``examples`` directory.